Casper vs Tempur-Pedic Mattress Comparison

 |Ultra pressure-relieving foam

 Both the Casper Original and the Tempur-Adapt are all-foam mattresses with three memory foam layers and a medium-firm feel.
-Measuring at 11 inches of thickness for both, the Casper and Tempur-Adapt both work to provide targeted support and pressure relief.
+Measuring at 11″ of thickness for both, the Casper and Tempur-Adapt both work to provide targeted support and pressure relief.

 Although both mattresses integrate cooling into their all-foam design, the Tempur-Adapt does a better job at keeping you sweat-free.
 This is due to the technology used in the mattress cover, while we found the Casper to be lacking in this area even with its open-cell foam.

 The Tempur-Adapt is considerably more expensive than the Casper, which is evident in its high-quality foams and premium technology.
-The Tempur-Adapt also comes in Split King sizes, while the Casper doesn’t.
+The Tempur-Adapt also comes in Split King and Split California King sizes, while the Casper doesn’t.

 If you’re on a stricter budget, but still want the memory foam feel and zoned support, the Casper is your go-to for a new mattress.
 But if you’re willing to splurge, the Tempur-Adapt is an investment that’ll leave you well-rested for years and years.